Writing Files with Vim

 with grep

 .
-We want the whole FASTQ record, so we’re also going to get the one line above the sequence and the two lines below.
-We also want to look in all the files that end with .fastq
+We want the whole FASTQ record, so we will also get the one line above the sequence and the two lines below.
+We also want to look at all the files that end with .fastq

 wildcard.